jamesma100/jamesma100.github.io/_posts/2023-11-02-building-a-simple-mapreduce-in-rust.md

 So here we defer to use some external storage, in our case a persistent Mongo instance.
 Though this only works since we are on one machine; if that were not the case, we would likely need something like Zookeeper, which is built for maintaining this sort of metadata while offering synchronization across many nodes.

-> Note that in terms of maintaining MapReduce metadata, we might want to choose the strongest consistency guarantees, as we don't have a ton of client reads or writes, and the overhead of maintaining consistency across various nodes should be dwarfed by the actual processing times of the tasks.
-Zookeeper, for instance, is NOT strongly consistent, but only so from a _client_ standpoint, meaning a client will not see older data than it previously read, but can still see older data than another client.
-Zookeeper does this to improve read throughput, as client reads can be served from any node without having to go through the leader.
-However, Zookeeper does have a `sync()` function, which ensures every client sees the latest writes, i.e. a write must be copied to every node before a read request can be served.

 ### Areas of work
 Some areas for potential improvements, in no particular order.